fmateoc/JsSqueak/README.md

-# JsSqueak - a JavaScript implementation of (JavaScript transpiled) Squeak
+# JsSqueak - JavaScript transpiled Squeak

 This is a project that brings together several themes that have preoccupied me for a long time.
-I have been thinking about (AOT) compiling Smalltalk for a very long time, as I was both obsessed with performance and a big Smalltalk fan.
+I have been thinking about (AOT) compiling Smalltalk since I was young, as I was both obsessed with performance and a big Smalltalk fan.
-Now, of course, this is not quite it, but I thought I should mention the original spark It is also, of course, inspired by Dan Ingalls' Squeak variations Potato, JSqueak and LivelyKernel, by Vanessa Freudenberg's SqueakJS and by HPI's GraalSqueak/TruffleSqueak.
+Now, of course, this is not quite it, but I thought the original spark was worth mentioning.
+It is also, of course, inspired by Dan Ingalls' Squeak variations Potato, JSqueak and LivelyKernel, by Vanessa Freudenberg's SqueakJS and by HPI's GraalSqueak/TruffleSqueak.
 More indirectly, I have also been inspired by Alon Zakai's Emscripten.
 Last, but not least, the project draws from some of my professional experiences with code transformations/transpilation: I have worked on Synchrony Systems' SMTJ IDE for Smalltalk code transformations/type inferencing/translation to Java, so I knew firsthand that compiling Smalltalk to another language was possible.
 And JavaScript being a dynamic language as well made it allowed me to skip the troublesome type inferencing part of the process.